-Let’s be honest, the idea of talking about or even thinking about anal glands probably seems uncomfortable at best and revolting at worst for even the most loving pet owner.
+Let’s be honest, the idea of talking about or even thinking about anal gland expression probably seems uncomfortable at best and revolting at worst for even the most loving pet owner.
 It’s completely normal and understandable to be squeamish, but because the topic is so unappealing, it’s often overlooked despite being an important part of keeping your pet healthy.
 We never want pet owners to find themselves in a position where their pet needs emergency care because they weren’t familiar with the care their pet needs and didn’t know what warning signs to watch for.

 We’ll cover everything you did (and didn’t) want to know about anal glands so you can be a more informed pet parent and take an active role in keeping your pet healthy from the tip of their nose to the tip of their tail.